 Harford Community College and Towson University will respond promptly, fairly, and decisively to all reports of sexual assault.
-Members affiliated with Towson University will be subject to Towson University's Code of Student Conduct and related disciplinary procedures when the alleged incident has occurred on campus or when the incident occurred off campus and materially affects the learning environment or operations of the College.
+Members affiliated with Towson University will be subject to Towson University's Code of Student Conduct and related disciplinary procedures when the alleged incident has

-Harford Community College is compliant with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (The Clery Act) as amended in 1998, which requires all postsecondary institutions to publish and distribute certain information regarding campus crimes, including reports of campus sexual assault, sexual assault policies, and security programming to all current students, employees and to any applicant who so requests.
+Harford Community College is compliant with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (The Clery Act) as amended in 1998, which requires all post-secondary institutions to publish and distribute certain information regarding campus crimes, including reports of campus sexual assault, sexual assault policies, and security programming to all current students, employees and to any applicant who so requests.
 Harford Community College shall make assistance available to those who have been affected by sexual assault through the Sexual Assault and Rape Counseling Center (SARC) located in Bel Air, MD.